Richard N. Goodwin: Career after government

 In September 1965, Goodwin resigned from his White House position over his disillusionment with the Vietnam War.
 After his departure, Goodwin continued to write speeches for Johnson occasionally, the last being the 1966 State of the Union Address.
 In 1975, Time magazine reported that Goodwin had resigned after Johnson, who wanted to oust people close to Robert F. Kennedy from the White House, had asked FBI Director J. Edgar Hoover to investigate him.
 The next year, Goodwin publicly joined the antiwar movement, publishing Triumph or Tragedy: Reflections on Vietnam (1966), a book critical of the war.
 He also published articles criticizing the Johnson administration's actions in Vietnam in The New Yorker under a pseudonym.

 After leaving government, Goodwin held teaching positions; he was a fellow at Wesleyan University's Center for Advanced Studies in Middletown, Connecticut, from 1965 to 1967 and was visiting professor of public affairs at the Massachusetts Institute of Technology in 1968.
 In 1968, Goodwin was briefly involved in Eugene McCarthy's presidential campaign, managing McCarthy's campaign in the New Hampshire primary, in which McCarthy won almost 42% of the vote, which was considered a moral, though not actual, victory over Johnson.
 Goodwin left McCarthy's campaign and worked for Senator Robert F. Kennedy after he entered the race.

 Goodwin served briefly as political editor of Rolling Stone in 1974.
 He wrote a memoir, Remembering America: A Voice from the Sixties (1988).
 In 2000, he contributed some lines to the concession speech Al Gore wrote with his chief speechwriter Eli Attie following the Supreme Court's controversial decision in Bush v.
 Gore.

 His work was published in The New Yorker and he wrote numerous books, articles and plays.
 In 2003, the Yvonne Arnaud Theatre in Guildford, England, produced his new work The Hinge of the World, which took as its subject matter the 17th-century conflict between Galileo Galilei and the Vatican.
 Retitled Two Men of Florence (referring to Galileo and his adversary Pope Urban VIII, who as Cardinal Maffeo Barberini had once been Galileo's mentor), the play made its American debut at the Huntington Theatre in Boston in March 2009.

 Awards and honors

 Goodwin received the Public Leadership Award from the Aspen Institute and the Distinguished American Award from the John F. Kennedy Library.

 Personal life

 Goodwin was married to Sandra Leverant from 1958 until her death in 1972.
 They had one son, Richard.
 On December 14, 1975, he married writer and historian Doris Kearns, with whom he had two children: Michael and Joseph.
-Goodwin died at his home in Concord, Massachusetts, on May 20, 2018, after a brief bout with cancer.
+Goodwin died at his home in Concord, Massachusetts, on May 20, 2018, after a brief case of cancer.
 He was 86 years old.